savelee/leeboonstra-new/source/_posts/dialogflow-cx-introduction.md

 Dialogflow CX is a separate product that will coexist with Dialogflow Essentials.

-**When to use Dialogflow CX vs. Dialogflow Essentials?**
+**When to use Dialogflow Essentials vs. Dialogflow CX?**

+When you are a freelancer, start-up, or small business, when you are building a single chat or voice bot, for example, for the Google Assistant or building an FAQ bot, Dialogflow Essentials might be a better choice for you, because of it's simplicity.

-When you are an enterprise customer building a large & complex chatbot platform or contact center customer experience when data regionalization is crucial for you (because of GDPR) or your conversation requires lots of turn-taking turns and dialogue branches, Dialogflow CX is the tool to use.
-When you are a freelancer, start-up, or small business, when you are building a single chat or voice bot, for example, for the Google Assistant or building an FAQ bot, Dialogflow Essentials might be a better choice for you.
+When you are an enterprise customer building a large & complex chatbot platform or contact center customer experience, when data regionalization is crucial for you (for example because of GDPR) or your conversation requires lots of turn-taking turns and dialogue branches, Dialogflow CX is the tool to use.

 <p>
 <a target="_blank" rel="noreferrer noopener" href="https://dialogflow.cloud.google.com/cx/projects?utm_source=blog&utm_medium=partner&utm_campaign=CDR_lee_aiml_leedialogflowblog_personal_">Try out the new Dialogflow CX Console</a>